pedrosans/launcher-extension/README.md

 - preference page in the 'Preferences' window at: Run/Debug > Launching > Launch Extension

+## Automatic test run

+This automatic test launch can be enabled in the plugin preference panel.
+If enabled, it will automatic launch the class test in background, if detected, it reports any failure in the IDE bottom status line.

+For example: while working on the class FooReader, any save + build will trigger FooReaderTest.
+This test will run in background (JUnit view won't be touched), and only it's progress percentage
+The test run will not get the JUnit view focus, neither JUnit view will show its status.
+The only goal of this execution is to proactively report failures if any.

 ## Installation

 ### From Eclipse Marketplace [![Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client](https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png)](http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=3763013 "Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client")